Martchus/syncthingtray/README.md

       the release-section on GitHub) then Syncthing's own command-line interface is exposed via `syncthingtray` as well.
     * On Windows, you'll have to use the `syncthingtray-cli` executable to see output in the terminal.
+    * The experimental mobile UI can be launched on the desktop with the `qt-quick-gui` sub-command when Syncthing Tray was built with support for it.

 ## Configuring hotkeys
 Use the same approach as for launching an arbitrary application via a hotkey in your graphical